krolow/queue-run/docs/authenticate.md

 ### Authenticating HTTP Connection

-Every WebSoekct connection starts with an HTTP request.
+Every WebSocket connection starts with an HTTP request.
 You can use the `onConnect` middleware to authenticate or reject requests based on that HTTP request.

 * The [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) API supported by most browsers does not allow sending HTTP headers
 * The server has no access to the URL path or query string